Analysis | The rhetorical power of the word ‘woke’ is far more obvious than its definition

-“I realize I’m in the crosshairs of the woke mob right now,” Rodgers said, “so before my final nail gets put in my cancel-culture casket, I think I’d like to set the record straight on some of the blatant lies that are out there about myself right now.”
+“I realize I’m in the crosshairs of the woke mob right now,” Rodgers said, “so before my final nail gets put in my cancel culture casket, I think I’d like to set the record straight on some of the blatant lies that are out there about myself right now.”

 Rodgers’s use of “cancel culture” here is a familiar one.
 The term has grown in popularity in recent years in response to “cancellations,” instances in which public figures have lost positions or platforms in response to proven or perceived improprieties.
 The term “cancel culture,” as you probably know, is a pejorative meant to identify the existence of an effort centered not on addressing alarming actions or comments but, instead, on unfairly targeting those whose political views deviate from the left.
 Over time, use of “cancel culture” has been smoothed down to something broadly akin to “political correctness.”
-And often, those who’ve been “cancelled” were in fact not canceled at all, just criticized a bit, prompting them to step out of the limelight temporarily.
+And often, those who’ve been “canceled” were in fact not canceled at all, just criticized a bit, prompting them to step out of the limelight temporarily.

 More intriguing is Rodgers’s use of “woke mob.”
 This too is a descriptor that’s in vogue, but one that’s a lot murkier in its meaning.